Basic Confidentiality Policy

 In the event that all or part of our assets are sold or acquired by another party, or in the event of a merger, you grant us the right to assign the personal and non-personal information collected via the Sites.

-Please email any problems or questions to Member Services.
+Please email any problems or questions to Support Services.
 While we may not be able to respond to every report, we take each report seriously and will investigate it thoroughly.

 Your California Privacy Rights